Nutrition Alerts: Is Your Body Lacking Iron?

 Are you having some health challenges or health concerns that affect your daily quality of life: aches and pains, lack of energy, sleepless nights, swelling of joints, neck and shoulder pain, stress or fatigue, or back and hip pain?
 Would you like to know if natural supplements might help improve some of your symptoms?

 We continue our series of Nutrition Alerts – and taking a closer look at specific nutrients, problems you may have if you are lacking the nutrient, and the overall benefits to your body when you get enough of each.
-Be sure to click on the ‘HOME’ tab above and read through all of our recent posts on Nutrition Alerts (or use the ‘Search this Site’ tab on the right and search for ‘Nutrition Alerts’).
+You can use the ‘Search this Site’ tab on the right (or at bottom if you are on mobile) and search for ‘Nutrition Alerts’ to read about other nutrients.

 Today we look iron.
 If you are lacking iron, either you are not getting enough in your food, your body is not absorbing enough through your food, or is not absorbing enough iron through a present supplement you are taking.

 Every cell in your body needs iron to produce energy.
 If your body doesn’t get enough iron, or can’t absorb adequate amounts, you may become deficient in iron – resulting in iron deficiency anemia.
-HealthAmbition.com shares these 8 Ways to Increase Your Iron Levels.
+The Mayo Clinic shares more info on Iron Deficiency.lacking iron

 Iron Builds Healthy Red Blood Cells